Charles Schmid: Trial

 The mid-1960s, media focused their attention on the Schmid case and trial.
 Life and Playboy magazines sent reporters to cover the proceedings.
 Time did features on contemporary life in Tucson and the murders of the young women.
 F. Lee Bailey, a celebrity attorney who was involved with the Boston Strangler and Sam Sheppard cases of the 1950s and 1960s, was brought in for consultation.

 In 1966, Schmid was found guilty of murder and sentenced to death.
-When the state of Arizona temporarily abolished capital punishment in 1971, Schmid's sentence was commuted to fifty years in prison.
+After capital punishment nationwide temporarily ruled unconstitutional under Furman v.
+Georgia in 1972, his sentence was commuted to 50 years in prison.
 After Schmid's trial and conviction, his adoptive mother and her second husband had owed her son's legal team more money than they possessed.
 As a result, they ended up living in near poverty in Coolidge, Arizona.

 After incarceration

-Schmid attempted to escape from prison multiple times, finally succeeding on November 11, 1972, when he and another triple murderer, Raymond Hudgens, escaped from Arizona State Prison.
-They held four hostages on a ranch near Tempe for a time, ate at a Sonic, then separated, and were finally recaptured and returned to prison.
+Schmid attempted to escape from prison multiple times, finally succeeding on November 11, 1972, when he and triple murderer Raymond Hudgens escaped from Arizona State Prison.
+They held four hostages on a ranch near Tempe for a time, ate at a Sonic, then separated, and were recaptured and returned to prison.

 In the early 1970s, Schmid became interested in poetry.
-He sent his work from prison to a professor at the University of Arizona, Richard Shelton.
+He sent his work from prison to Richard Shelton, a professor at the University of Arizona.
 "For all the wrong reasons, I critiqued his work and discovered that he was quite talented," Shelton later said.

 Death

-On March 10, 1975, Schmid was stabbed 47 times by two fellow prisoners.
+On March 20, 1975, Schmid was stabbed 47 times by two fellow prisoners.
 After losing an eye and a kidney, he died from his injuries on March 30, 1975.
 His body was stolen from the morgue but recovered by police.
 Schmid's mother chose the prison cemetery for his burial, believing his tombstone would be defaced if he were buried in a public cemetery.
-He received a Catholic funeral at the prison, although his body was not in the casket during the service.
+He received a Catholic funeral at the prison, but his body was not in the casket during the service.
+The two prisoners who killed him were Jimmy Ferra and Dennis Eversole, both of whom pleaded guilty to second-degree murder for Schmid's death and received additional time in prison.
+Ferra was originally sent to prison for an unrelated murder while Eversole was serving time for multiple armed robberies.